Baker Hughes (NYSE:BKR) Price Target Lowered to $20.50 at Credit Suisse Group

-Baker Hughes (NYSE:BKR) had its price target reduced by Credit Suisse Group from $21.00 to $20.50 in a research report released on Thursday, Price Targets.com reports.
+Baker Hughes (NYSE:BKR) had its price target decreased by Credit Suisse Group from $21.00 to $20.50 in a research report report published on Wednesday, Benzinga reports.
 Credit Suisse Group currently has an outperform rating on the stock.

-BKR has been the subject of several other reports.
-Barclays cut shares of Baker Hughes from an overweight rating to an equal weight rating in a research note on Friday, January 8th.
-Morgan Stanley raised their target price on shares of Baker Hughes from $24.00 to $26.00 and gave the company an overweight rating in a research note on Friday, January 22nd.
-Cowen raised their target price on shares of Baker Hughes from $29.00 to $32.00 and gave the company an outperform rating in a research note on Friday, January 22nd.
-BMO Capital Markets raised shares of Baker Hughes from a market perform rating to an outperform rating and decreased their target price for the company from $27.00 to $26.00 in a research note on Monday, April 19th.
-Finally, Piper Sandler raised their target price on shares of Baker Hughes from $26.00 to $30.00 and gave the company an overweight rating in a research note on Monday, February 1st.
-One analyst has rated the stock with a sell rating, six have assigned a hold rating and eleven have issued a buy rating to the company’s stock.
-Baker Hughes presently has an average rating of Buy and an average target price of $21.79.
+Other equities analysts have also issued reports about the company.
+Citigroup raised Baker Hughes from a neutral rating to a buy rating in a research note on Monday.
+Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell upgraded Baker Hughes from a neutral rating to a buy rating and boosted their price target for the stock from $21.00 to $27.00 in a research report on Monday.
+Barclays lowered Baker Hughes from an overweight rating to an equal weight rating in a research report on Friday, January 8th.
+TheStreet raised Baker Hughes from a d+ rating to a c- rating in a report on Monday.
+Finally, Morgan Stanley raised their price target on Baker Hughes from $24.00 to $26.00 and gave the stock an overweight rating in a research report on Friday, January 22nd.
+One research analyst has rated the stock with a sell rating, five have given a hold rating and fourteen have assigned a buy rating to the company.
+The stock currently has a consensus rating of Buy and an average price target of $21.97.

-The firm also recently disclosed a quarterly dividend, which was paid on Friday, February 19th.
-Shareholders of record on Tuesday, February 9th were issued a $0.18 dividend.
-This represents a $0.72 dividend on an annualized basis and a yield of 3.60%.
-The ex-dividend date of this dividend was Monday, February 8th.
-Baker Hughes’s dividend payout ratio is currently 84.71%.
+The business also recently announced a quarterly dividend, which was paid on Friday, February 19th.
+Investors of record on Tuesday, February 9th were paid a $0.18 dividend.
+This represents a $0.72 dividend on an annualized basis and a yield of 3.52%.
+The ex-dividend date was Monday, February 8th.
+Baker Hughes’s dividend payout ratio (DPR) is presently 84.71%.

 Baker Hughes Company provides a portfolio of technologies and services worldwide.
 The company operates through four segments: Oilfield Services (OFS), Oilfield Equipment (OFE), Turbomachinery & Process Solutions (TPS), and Digital Solutions (DS).
 The OFS segment offers exploration, drilling, wireline, evaluation, completion, production, and intervention services; and drilling and completions fluids, completions tools and systems, wellbore intervention tools and services, artificial lift systems, pressure pumping systems, and oilfield and industrial chemicals for oil and natural gas, and oilfield service companies.